nullscry/cologs/README.md

 # cologs

-A simple wrapper around `logger` from Python Standard Library with no dependencies. cologs sends its colorful output both to the terminal and into logs/cologs.log.
+A simple colorful wrapper around `logger` from Python Standard Library with no dependencies. cologs sends its colorful output both to the terminal and into logs/cologs.log.
 The cologs.log file is rotated inside the logs folder when it gets large enough.

 ## Installation